samzhu/java-dev-env-template/README.md

 ### Quick Start

+1. Clone or copy the .devcontainer directory
-1. Ensure Docker Desktop is running
+2. Ensure Docker Desktop is running
-2. Open the project directory in VS Code
+3. Open the project directory in VS Code
-3. VS Code will detect the `.devcontainer` directory and prompt to reopen the project in container
+4. VS Code will detect the `.devcontainer` directory and prompt to reopen the project in container
-4. Click **"Reopen in Container"** in the bottom-right corner or click the green button **"><"** in the bottom-left corner and select **"Reopen in Container"**
+5. Click **"Reopen in Container"** in the bottom-right corner or click the green button **"><"** in the bottom-left corner and select **"Reopen in Container"**

 ### Additional Information